LucasAlberguini/LucasAlberguini/README.md

-- 👋 Hi, I’m @LucasAlberguini
+- 👋 Hi, I’m Lucas Alberguini
 - 👀 I’m interested in C language
 - 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on with the community this is my first time with Github and I need help